 When your members click on that button, it’ll take them straight to the login page for their client account.
 This page, as with all of V-Healthy hub, can be branded for your business, so it’ll still feel like home to your customers!

-Once you’ve done this, all that is left is to personalise the booking and pricing options, grab your Stripe API (a little bit of code that lets Stripe talk to your hub and process payments) then you’re up and running!
+Once you’ve done this, all that is left is to personalise the booking and pricing options (we'll show you how to do this) then you’re up and running!

 3. A Mobile Phone & Tripod:

 This seems like a bit of a strange one at first glance, but these days, almost any smart phone is capable of capturing pretty good video and photos.
 So, in the palm of your hand you have all the content creating technology you need to get started!

 As you learn more and get more practice we would recommend upgrading your equipment, but for the foreseeable future, the lowly smart phone will be a more than adequate partner for your online adventures!

 With a smartphone, you can stream straight to Vimeo or a similar platform to live stream (the client hub can pick this up so your clients head straight to their account and hit ‘live’ to join you), or use Zoom to conference call with clients (again, via their account on the client hub!), so this makes things really quick and simple!

 Whether you already have a smart phone or not, let’s quickly touch on the key features, and make a couple of tripod recommendations to get you up and running.

 In short, your phone needs to be capable of capturing video – ideally using the rear camera for quality!
 Front facing cameras are great, but usually the resolution is a little lower.
 The big advantage however is that you can see what you are recording live – we’ll let you try both and see what you prefer.